 Overview of Childhood Hodgkin Lymphoma

 Childhood Hodgkin lymphoma is one of the few pediatric malignancies that shares aspects of its biology and natural history with an adult cancer.
 When treatment approaches for children were modeled after those used for adults, substantial morbidities (primarily musculoskeletal growth inhibition) resulted from the unacceptably high radiation doses.
 Thus, new strategies utilizing chemotherapy and lower-dose radiation were developed.
-Approximately 90% to 95% of children with Hodgkin lymphoma can be cured, prompting increased attention to devising nonmorbid therapy for these patients.
-Contemporary treatment programs use a risk-adapted approach in which patients receive multiagent chemotherapy with or without low-dose involved-field irradiation.
-Prognostic factors used in determining chemotherapy intensity include stage, presence or absence of B symptoms and/or bulk disease.
-The option of omitting radiation following chemotherapy is only considered in patients achieving complete response to initial chemotherapy.
+Approximately 90% to 95% of children with Hodgkin lymphoma can be cured, prompting increased attention to devising therapy that produces less long-term morbidity for these patients.
+Contemporary treatment programs use a risk-adapted approach in which patients receive multiagent chemotherapy with or without low-dose involved-field radiation therapy.
+Prognostic factors used in determining chemotherapy intensity include stage, presence or absence of B symptoms (fever, weight loss, and night sweats), and/or bulky disease.

 Hodgkin lymphoma comprises 6% of childhood cancers.
-In the United States, the incidence of Hodgkin lymphoma is age-related and is highest among 15 to 19 year olds (29 per million per year), with children ages 10 to 14 years, 5 to 9 years, and 0 to 4 years having approximately threefold, eightfold, and 30-fold lower rates, respectively.
-In non-European Union countries, there is a similar rate in young adults but a much higher incidence in childhood.[4,5] The male to female ratio varies markedly by age in the pediatric population.
-Children younger than 5 years show a strong male predominance (M/F = 5.3) and children aged 15 to 19 years show a slight female predominance (M/F = 0.8).Lymphomas and reticuloendothelial neoplasms (ICCC II) For children and adolescents in the United States, there is an increased risk of Hodgkin lymphoma in families with higher parental incomes and higher education level.
-There is a lower incidence of Hodgkin lymphoma in families with large numbers of children.
+In the United States, the incidence of Hodgkin lymphoma is age-related and is highest among adolescents aged 15 to 19 years (29 cases per million per year), with children ages 10 to 14 years, 5 to 9 years, and 0 to 4 years having approximately threefold, eightfold, and 30-fold lower rates, respectively.
+In non-European Union countries, there is a similar rate in young adults but a much higher incidence in childhood.

 |1.||Smith MA, Seibel NL, Altekruse SF, et al.: Outcomes for children and adolescents with cancer: challenges for the twenty-first century.
 J Clin Oncol 28 (15): 2625-34, 2010.|